googleapis/google-cloud-node/packages/logging-winston/README.md

 ## Error Reporting

-Any `Error` objects you log at severity `error` at higher can automatically be picked up by [Stackdriver Error Reporting][error-reporting] if your application is running on Google Cloud Platform.
-You may also want to see [@google-cloud/error-reporting][@google-cloud/error-reporting] module which provides direct access to the Error Reporting API.
+Any `Error` objects you log at severity `error` or higher can automatically be picked up by [Stackdriver Error Reporting][error-reporting] if your application is running on Google Cloud Platform.
+You may also want to see the [@google-cloud/error-reporting][@google-cloud/error-reporting] module which provides direct access to the Error Reporting API.

 ## Formatting Request Logs